appcelerator-archive/ti.brightcove/documentation/index.md

 ## Deprecated Functions

 ### Ti.Brightcove.getVideosByText({...})
+##### Deprecated as of v2.1.0 and will be removed.
+Brightcove recommends using `search_videos` as documented in their [API Reference docs](http://docs.brightcove.com/en/media/reference.html). `search_videos` will be added to this module in a future version.

 Gets videos from the Brightcove service whose name or description contains the provided text.
 Takes a dictionary argument, with the following properties: